 In 1985, with an initial gift of $90,000, Tom Golisano launched his first philanthropic endeavor by establishing the B. Thomas Golisano Foundation.
-Today, with assets of $25 million, the Foundation awards grants to organizations dedicated to providing opportunities for those with developmental disabilities and offering support to their families.
+Today, with assets of $36 million, the Foundation awards grants to organizations dedicated to providing opportunities for those with intellectual adn developmental disabilities and offering support to their families.
 In addition to the family Foundation's contributions, Mr. Golisano has been very generous to other institutions and organizations.
-Since the late 1990's Mr. Golisano's philanthropy has totaled more than $200 million.
+Since the late 1990s Mr. Golisano's philanthropy totals more than $267 million.

 B. Thomas Golisano

 B. Thomas Golisano — entrepreneur, philanthropist, and civic leader — is the founder and chairman of the Board of Paychex, Inc., headquartered in Rochester, New York.
 With more than 12,000 employees and 100 office locations nationwide, Paychex is a leading national provider of payroll, human resource, and benefit outsourcing solutions for more than a half-million small and medium-sized businesses.
 Mr. Golisano served as Paychex’s president and chief executive officer from 1971, when he founded the company, until October 2004.

 Mr. Golisano and Paychex have consistently been recognized by the business, financial and national media.
 Mr. Golisano was listed among the FORBES top 10 bosses in the U.S. for three consecutive years, beginning in 2002; the annual ranking is based on chief executives who provide the best balance between their compensation and shareholder return.
 Mr. Golisano also appeared in CHIEF EXECUTIVE magazine's 10th Annual CEO Growth 100 list in May 2001.